-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2017, Institutional Characteristics component and Winter 2017-18, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2018, Institutional Characteristics component and Winter 2018-19, Student Financial Aid component.

-NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
+Your institution Comparison Group Median NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
 Federal grants includes Pell grants and other federal grants.
 Any loans includes federal loans and other loans awarded to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
 N is the number of institutions in the comparison group.